jamesmcm/vopono/README.md

 Run the install script provided: `install.sh` - this will `cargo install` the repository and copy over the configuration files to `~/.config/vopono/`

+## Known issues

+* OpenVPN credentials are always stored in plaintext in configuration - will add option to not store credentials soon, but it seems OpenVPN needs them provided in plaintext.
+* Cannot set default VPN provider and server - will be added shortly.
+* Configuration of OpenVPN connection is limited - support will be added for different keylengths, etc. in the future.

 ## License